Triple Qualification

 The Triple Qualification (TQ) was a medical qualification awarded jointly by the Royal College of Surgeons of Edinburgh, the Royal College of Physicians of Edinburgh and the Faculty (later Royal College) of Physicians and Surgeons of Glasgow between 1884 and 1993.
 Successful candidates could register with the General Medical Council (GMC) and practise medicine in the United Kingdom.
 It was a route used by international medical graduates and those unable to gain entry to university medical schools, which included women in the late 19th century and refugee medical students and doctors throughout the 20th century.

 Origins

-Before the Medical Act (1858) medical practitioners in the British Isles could acquire their qualifications from a number of institutions, including universities, medical and surgical colleges and from the Apothecaries' Halls in London and Dublin.
-The 1858 Act established the General Medical Council and the Medical Register, and began the process of standardising medical education, qualification and registration.
-The Medical Act (Amendment Act) of 1886 required qualification in both medicine and surgery for entry to the Medical Register and the three Scottish medical royal colleges set up a combined medical and surgical qualification called the Triple Qualification (TQ).
+Before the Medical Act 1858 medical practitioners in the British Isles could acquire their qualifications from a number of institutions, including universities, medical and surgical colleges and from the Apothecaries' Halls in London and Dublin.
+The Medical Act 1858 established the General Medical Council and the Medical Register, and began the process of standardising medical education, qualification and registration.
+The Medical Act 1886 required qualification in both medicine and surgery for entry to the Medical Register and the three Scottish medical royal colleges set up a combined medical and surgical qualification called the Triple Qualification (TQ).
 This was approved by the GMC in 1884, and in the same year the Royal College of Physicians of London and the Royal College of Surgeons of England set up a similar joint qualification known as the Conjoint Diploma.